goruck/all/README.md

 * Do not drive capacitive loads.
 Do not place a capacitive load directly across the pin.
 Limit current into any capacitive load to a maximum transient current of 16 mA.
 For example, if you use a low pass filter on an output pin, you must provide a series resistance of at least 3.3V/16mA = 200 Ω.

 ### Interface Circuit Design
 Now that I had a good understanding of the panel keybus and Raspberry PI GPIO electrical characteristics, I could finally design the interface circuity.
-Since I wanted to electrically isolate the panel and Pi grounds, optoisolators were an obvious choice.
-But they do consume a fair amount of current so I had to buffer them instead of directly connecting them between the keybus and PI GPIOs.
-This added a bit more complexity but it was the only way yo keep the current consumption within range of both the panel and PI's capabilities.
+Since I wanted to electrically isolate the panel and Pi to prevent ground loops, optoisolators were an obvious choice.
+But they do consume a fair amount of current so I had to buffer them instead of directly connecting them between the keybus clock and data and PI GPIOs.
+This added a bit more complexity but it was the only way to keep the current consumption within range of both the panel and PI's capabilities.
 I had to use a high Current Transfer Ratio (CTR) optoisolator configured actively to drive a logic-level FET to pull down the data line with sufficient strength, the other optoisolaors are not high CTR (high CTR = $$).
 The interface schematic is shown below (at some point I will convert my hand drawing to a real CAD schematic).

 ![netbus-gpio-if2](https://cloud.githubusercontent.com/assets/12125472/11706723/416ad890-9eb0-11e5-976f-e48f492587b6.png)
 ![netbus-gpio-if1](https://cloud.githubusercontent.com/assets/12125472/11706728/47b519f4-9eb0-11e5-8f12-56c11d6d14d0.png)